UniCode: Augmenting Evaluation for Code Reasoning: Scalable and Rigorous Test Generation

-To balance coverage and efficiency~\citep{liu2023your}, we assemble a final test suite $S$ of 50 cases with a fixed composition: 20 random, 20 adversarial, and 10 LLM-synthesized inputs.
-We discuss in~\Cref{tab:test_cases_comparison} to show this setting has good correctness and coverage.
+To balance coverage and efficiency~\citep{liu2023your}, we specifically assemble a test suite $S$ of diverse cases: 20 random, 20 adversarial, and 10 corner cases (empirically tuned; see App.~\ref{app_sec:parameters-selection}). \Cref{tab:test_cases_comparison} demonstrates that this configuration ensures both correctness and coverage.